Avtera/DOTA-2-NO-BS-WARD/README.md

 ## How to download?
 ![how to download](https://user-images.githubusercontent.com/69560119/219996583-499441ea-ebbb-401d-9b95-ef84fb59b3a3.png)

-Click code then click downlod as ZIP
+Click the green code button then click Download ZIP, extract all of its contents to a folder.

 ## GOOD LUCK AND HAVE FUN, GOODBYE BS WARDS!